 Another problem is that the internal collar or nut is only 10cm deep (pic 4, below) and so was hard to grab through the hull fabric.
 Until I realised this, I was grabbing the inside part of the outer valve body which screws through the collar from the outside.
 Trying to ‘unscrew’ the valve body from itself is like trying to pull you head off – eventually the valve tool would break.
 Another ‘Higgs boson’ moment came over me and I realised that by chance the two valve holes were close enough for me to get some water-pump pliers in there, grab the back collar and finish the job (pic 6, below).
 After that, no more problems.

 I did all the valves up as hard as possible with tool and hand, and in four more years had no problems.
 On a hot day in the sun I can hear the high-pressure side PRVs hissing away.
 The gallery below shows the job in chronological order.

 Now it’ll be good know that should I doze off as the tide ebbs away, I won’t be rudely woken by an exploding boat.
 Another side benefit of doing this is that you’ll never need to use a manometer (pressure gauge) again.
-You simply pump up all three chambers until they hiss and you know they are at full pressure.
+You simply pump up all three chambers until they hiss and you know they are at full operating pressure.